Srinivasan-Ravi/Srinivasan-Ravi/README.md

 ## 🚀 About Me
 I'm a passionate developer with a focus on building intuitive and interactive web applications.
 I love to work with modern web technologies like React, Node.js, and Tailwind CSS, and enjoy solving complex challenges in UI/UX design.

-- 🔭 I’m currently working on []
-- 🌱 I’m currently learning
-- 👯 I’m looking to collaborate on
-- 💬 Ask me about React, Node.js, UI/UX
-- 📫 How to reach me:
-- ⚡ Fun fact:
+🔭 I’m currently working on an interactive web application using React, Node.js, and Tailwind CSS 🌱 I’m currently learning advanced backend development with MongoDB and microservices architecture 👯 I’m looking to collaborate on open-source React projects, UI/UX design improvements, and Node.js backend solutions 💬 Ask me about React, Node.js, Tailwind CSS, MongoDB, and JavaScript 📫 How to reach me: LinkedIn | Email
+⚡ Fun fact: I enjoy tackling challenging algorithms and optimizing code for performance, especially in JavaScript and LeetCode problems.

 ## 🛠️ Languages & Tools
 <p>